 6. Verify the media sanitization and disposal process [Section 4.7]

-NIST SP 800-88 guidelines recommend a stringent verification process for media sanitization.
-It determines two types of process verification, namely—
+NIST SP 800-88 guidelines recommend a verification process for media sanitization.
+There are two types of verification that should be taken into consideration, namely—

-b) Representative sample verification on a subset of the media, ideally by people who were not part of the original sanitization program
+b) Random sample verification on a subset of the media, ideally by people who were not part of the original sanitization program

-The guidelines recommend verifying the equipment, personnel, and sanitization results for failsafe assurance.
+The guidelines recommend verifying the equipment, personnel, and sanitization results for failsafe assurance of the media sanitization process.

 7. Maintain a certificate of media disposition [Section 4.8]